Spike Milligan: Legacy

 Members of Monty Python greatly admired him.
 In one interview, which was widely quoted at the time, John Cleese stated "Milligan is the Great God to all of us".
-The Pythons gave Milligan a cameo role in their 1979 film Monty Python's Life of Brian, when Milligan happened to be holidaying in Tunisia, near where the film was being shot; he was re-visiting where he had been stationed during wartime.
+The Pythons gave Milligan a cameo role in their 1979 film Monty Python's Life of Brian, when Milligan happened to be holidaying in Tunisia, near where the film was being shot; he was re-visiting where he had been stationed during the war.
 Graham Chapman gave him a minor part in Yellowbeard.

 After their retirement, Milligan's parents and his younger brother Desmond moved to Australia.
 His mother lived the rest of her long life in the coastal town of Woy Woy on the New South Wales Central Coast, just north of Sydney.
-As a result, he became a regular visitor to Australia and made a number of radio and TV programmes there, including The Idiot Weekly with Bobby Limb.
+Spike became a regular visitor to Australia and made radio and TV programmes there, including The Idiot Weekly with Bobby Limb.
 He also wrote several books including Puckoon during a visit to his mother's house in Woy Woy.
 Milligan named the town "the largest above-ground cemetery in the world" when visiting in the 1960s.

-Milligan's mother became an Australian citizen in 1985, partly in protest at the circumstances which led to her son's ineligibility for British citizenship; Milligan himself was reportedly considering applying for Australian citizenship at the time as well.
-The suspension bridge on the cyclepath from Woy Woy to Gosford was renamed the Spike Milligan Bridge in his memory, and a meeting room in the Woy Woy Public Library is also named after him.
+Milligan's mother became an Australian citizen in 1985, partly in protest at the circumstances which led to her son's ineligibility for British citizenship; Milligan was reportedly considering applying for Australian citizenship at the time.
+The suspension bridge on the cyclepath from Woy Woy to Gosford was renamed the Spike Milligan Bridge in his memory and a meeting room in the Woy Woy Public Library is also named after him.